maurofokker/spring-microservices-hystrix/README.md

 * In case a target service present a failure, hystrix provide a circuit breaker feature
 * Failures in a microservice architecture can cascade and cause bigger problems
-* Main feature of `Hystrix` is being able to provide a graceful fail over within a micro service architecture
+* Main feature of `Hystrix` is being able to provide a graceful fail over within a micro service architecture.
+[Reference](https://github.com/Netflix/Hystrix/wiki)
 * If service fail then a default value can be provide to the source... this is provide by `@EnableCircuitBreaker` annotation
   * this allow to route our execution to a different method in the case of a failure using the annotation method `@HystrinxCommand`
     ```java